top of page

 Program Notes:

-For me, such clashes of ideas and ideals are reminiscences of the dark middle-ages days and the crusades, where people killed people because of blind belief.
-Yet, in our days, with sophisticated mass destruction tools as developed most efficiently by humanity, one asks himself towards where we are heading and what will bring tomorrow.
+For me, these clashes of ideas and ideals echoed the dark days of the Middle Ages and the Crusades, when people were killed in the name of blind belief.
+Today, with humanity's sophisticated mass destruction tools, one wonders where we are headed and what tomorrow will bring.

 Like a Whirling Sand Clock was generously commissioned in memory of Adele and John Gray for clarinetist Chen Halevi.